terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 <br>

 **This is what AI has been for over half a century.
 A hack that only recently (thanks to powerful GPUs that could perform the brute-force computations) worked well enough to be marketed as "intelligent"**.
 The hack works well enough in certain situations that are extrememly useful to mankind.
 The challenge is building systems that exploit AI capabilities while minimizing its limitations.

-A good analogy with AI is the multi-tasking feature of everyday computers.
-Computers may not actually run all tasks concurrently, but computers run fast enough that the net effect is real multi-tasking. **The net effect of AI is not is not intelligence**.
-Its more like (1) a knowledge store with (2) language abilities.
+A **limited** analogy with AI is the multi-tasking feature of everyday computers.
+Computers may not actually run all tasks concurrently, but computers run fast enough that the net effect is real multi-tasking.
+That is also a hack, but it is vastly different from the AI hack, because it delivers real effective multi-tasking with no errors (OK, there are race conditions, deadlock, etc, but these are unavoidable aspects of multi-tasking). **AI does not deliver human-style intelligence**.
+Its more like (1) a knowledge store / pattern matching algorithm with (2) language capabilities.

 <br>